InstituteforDiseaseModeling/pathways-segmentation-public/README.md

 The pathways-segmentation repo contains the workflow for conducting a Pathways Segmentation analysis in R. The Pathways Segmentation methodology is a population grouping analysis framework used for understanding social, cultural, economic, and environmental vulnerability to improve women's health and well-being.

-This analysis is intended for researche scientists familiar with R and requires custom variable coding for each analysis.
+This analytical framework is intended for research scientists familiar with R and requires custom variable coding for each analysis.

 The workflow is designed to use STATA (.DTA) survey datasets from the Demographic and Health Surveys (DHS) program, however any survey dataset will work with adjustments to the 2_data_cleaning.R module.